asesmero/qmk_firmware/keyboards/handwired/asesmero/6x6/keymaps/default/readme.md

-# Default Asesmero 6x6 Layout
+# Default ortho 6x6 Layout

 A simple layout with 36 keys with shorcuts to assign on OBS or any software